BenAmaraMarou/composition-kata/README.md

 # composition-kata
 <*> Welcome to The Restaurant <*>
 There is :
--Client:
+-Customer:
--Waiter: serves client.
+-Waiter: serves customer.
 -Steward: manages stock.
--Cook: cooks dishes.
+-Cook: cooks meals.
 -Accounting: checks that payment has been done.

-The client has paid and eaten a dish that has been ordered from the waiter and prepared by the cook.
+The customer has paid and eaten a meal that has been ordered from the waiter and prepared by the cook.

 Three implementations:
 1- Naive - baseline
 2- Composition
-	- the client pay at the end
+	- the customer pays at the end
-	- the client pay in the begining
+	- the customer pays in the begining
 3- Async: Calls doesn't care about finishing order.

-First start only with client, waiter and cook, then add steward and accounting.
+First start only with customer, waiter and cook, then add steward and accounting.